tylercasson/login-quote/README.md

 ```console
 sh-3.2# crontab -e
 ```
 This will open a vim editor.
-Add a line similar to the one below, then save and exit.
+Add a line similar to the one below, adjust the path for your system, and save and exit.
 ```console
 0 * * * * /usr/bin/python <ABSOLUTE PATH>/Login\ Quote/quote.py
 ~